vostok/devtools/library-dev-conventions/conventions.md

 * A notification to a special Slack channel is sent every time a package is successfully published.

-* A notification to a special Slack channel is sent every time a build fails.
+* A notification to a special Slack channel is sent every time a build on `master` branch or a tagged commit fails.